Burnette, Shutt present seminars at SC Association for Justice convention

 Shutt framed her seminar around a fictitious security guard on duty when a train derailed, spewing toxic gas over a South Carolina town.
 She walked step-by-step through the federal and state laws that could come into play in the case.
 These included OSHA reporting requirements, Americans with Disabilities Act provisions and more.

 Founded more than 50 years ago by a small number of trial lawyers, the South Carolina Association for Justice has grown to more than 1,200 members.
 Its goals are to protect individuals’ rights, support policies that hold wrongdoers accountable and to continue to educate its members.
-Burnette was an early supporter of SCAJ.
-She’s been a member since joining as a law student in 1974.
+Burnette was one of the early supporters of SCAJ, and has been a member since joining as a law student in 1974.